arvigeus/AZ-204/Questions/Graph.md

 If-Match is not a mandatory response header.
 It's a request header used with requests that are conditionally based on the ETag header, for instance, when implementing optimistic concurrency control.
 It is used to ensure that the client is modifying a resource that hasn't been changed by someone else since it was last fetched.

 ---

+Question: You are developing a web application that will utilize Microsoft Graph to interact with Microsoft 365 services.
+The application must be restricted to performing read operations solely on the resources belonging to the authenticated user.
+You have already granted the `User.Read` permission.
+How should you set up the permission constraint in Microsoft Graph to meet this requirement?

+- [ ] Apply the `User` constraint.
+- [ ] Specify the `Read.All` constraint.
+- [ ] Implement the `Files` constraint.
+- [x] Leave the constraint part blank.
+- [ ] Use the User.ReadBasic.All permission.

+Answer: By leaving the constraint part blank, the `User.Read` permission will only allow the app to perform read operations on the signed-in user's profile, without any additional constraints.
+`Files` and `User` are not applicable to `User.Read`.
+`All` gives access to everything.
+`User.ReadBasic.All` grants access to all users' basic information.

+---

+Question: The app is granted the `Calendars.Read` permission to access Microsoft 365 calendar services from your new web app through Microsoft Graph.
+You need to ensure that the app can not only access the calendars owned by the signed-in user but also the calendars that other users have shared with the signed-in user.
+How should you configure the permission?

+- [ ] Apply rhe `ReadWrite` constraint.
+- [x] Apply the `Shared`` constraint.
+- [ ] Leave the constraint blank.
+- [ ] Use the User.Read permission.

+Answer: The correct way to ensure that the app can read both the calendars owned by the signed-in user and the calendars that other users have shared with the signed-in user is to use the `Calendars.Read.Shared` permission.

+---

+Question: Which of the following permissions require admin consent?

+- [x] AppCatalog.Submit
+- [x] BusinessScenarioConfig.Read.OwnedBy
+- [x] Calendars.ReadBasic
+- [ ] Calendars.Read.Shared
+- [ ] Users.Read
+- [x] Users.Read.All

+Answer: Rule of thumb - everything ending with ".All".

+---